fbpx

 The Next Five Years: A New Vision

-As conflicts and crises continue to displace people worldwide and displacement becomes increasingly prolonged, meeting the basic needs and ensuring the fundamental human rights of refugees becomes even more challenging.
+As conflicts and crises continue to displace people worldwide and displacement lasts longer, meeting the basic needs and ensuring the fundamental human rights of refugees becomes even more challenging.

-• We will improve the quality of humanitarian programming and practice for the most overlooked and underserved crisis-affected populations, with a particular focus on women and girls.
+• Improve the quality of humanitarian programming and practice for the most overlooked and underserved crisis-affected populations, especially women and girls.

-• We will achieve equitable and just systems, policies, and practices that respect the rights of women and girls and other overlooked groups who are affected by crisis and displaced.
+• Ensure fair systems, policies, and practices that respect the rights of women and girls and other overlooked groups affected by conflicts and crises.

 Emergency Response